 If you’re itching to lecture your teen, count to ten and think carefully.
 Any teen that thinks they’re about to get a lecture will clam up.

 It’s best to bite your tongue until you have worked out the best way to express your feelings.

 Often, talking through their actions without lecturing enables them to see their own mistakes or solve their problem.
 You need to create a safe environment for them to open up, this will help to problem solve and you’ll be able to express your opinion in a calm atmosphere.

 Communication in the right way will also shape your teen.
 So, if you’re a negative person and communicate in a negative manner, don’t be surprised when they start to copy you.

 You should always try your best to be positive and upbeat (hard as it is in some situations) as positivity breeds harmony.
 It’s also a good idea to try and see the funny side of things because it makes you a more approachable person and a lot of teens find it frustrating when their parents are dismissive, negative or distant.

 Try not to be overly critical too.

 If they are sharing with you, don’t criticise their actions – approach advice differently or you might build up hostility.
-Overly criticise your child and you run the risk of denting your teen’s self-confidence which can have long-term effect.
+Overly criticise your child and you run the risk of denting their self-confidence which can have a long-term effect.

 So, always give your teen attention in a positive way and reassure them that you are there to support them, whatever the circumstances.